Colstuwjx/awx-go/README.md

 }
 ```

-More examples could be found at [here](https://github.com/Colstuwjx/awx-go/tree/master/examples).
+More examples can be found at [here](https://github.com/Colstuwjx/awx-go/tree/master/examples).

 ## Roadmap

-awx-go is still in developing, and it's roadmap could be found at [here](https://github.com/Colstuwjx/awx-go/blob/master/ROADMAP.md).
+awx-go is still in development, and its roadmap could be found at [here](https://github.com/Colstuwjx/awx-go/blob/master/ROADMAP.md).

 ## Contribute

 There are many ways to contribute to awx-go.

 * Submit bugs via [Github issues](https://github.com/Colstuwjx/awx-go/issues);
-* Take [pull request](https://github.com/Colstuwjx/awx-go/pulls) for fixes or features;
+* Submit a [pull request](https://github.com/Colstuwjx/awx-go/pulls) for fixes or features;
 * Mail [me](mailto:wjx_colstu@hotmail.com)